 Finally, below is shown the arrangement of panels that make up a dividing wall.

-A single instance of each component is shown on the left.
+A single instance of each component is shown below.
 The side panel and the corner panel also come in glass versions for the side windows.
 The roof panel is the same item as the under panel and the roof frame is the same item as the under frame.
 The central hole in the roof and under panel is actually 2 metres diameter.

 A 25 cm wide filler ring is used with the skylight.
 A 50 cm wide filler ring is used with the petal support.
 No filler ring is needed with the hub support.
 Tooling guides for forming the panels could be made by slicing a complete hollow ellipsoid as described earlier.
 Alternatively, large scale images generated using the POV-Ray program could be printed out on large drafting machines.
 Profile measurements for the panels could then be taken from these images.